Skip to main content

 posstringGrid position key (e.g., "top_left", "middle_middle", "bottom_right")

-indexnumberSequential point number in the calibration sequence (0-8 for first iteration, 9-17 for second, etc.)
+indexnumberSequential point number in the calibration sequence (0-8 for first iteration, 9-17 for second, etc.; reflects the shuffled order)

 Summary Artifact